eums/website/privacy/index.markdown

 ### Where your data is stored

 Your data is stored on secure servers which may be outside Europe.
-By submitting your data, you consent to this.
+By submitting your data via our website, by emailing us, or by buying tickets on TicketSource, you consent to this.

+### Disclosing your information

+Edinburgh University Music Society is committed to its users' privacy.
+We do not provide access to your data to any other organisation (except for the cloud storage service we use) unless we are legally obliged to do so.

 ### Cookies